Gravitational-Wave Constraints on Neutron-Star Pressure Anisotropy via Universal Relations: Introduction

 \section{Introduction}

 The theoretical modeling of neutron stars (NSs) relies on the description of matter at extreme densities, in regimes that are difficult to access by terrestrial experiments.
 In particular, the relation between the pressure and the energy density of cold, catalyzed matter in the interior of NSs, commonly referred to as the equation of state (EOS), is necessary to compute macroscopic NS observables.
 Recent measurements of masses of high-mass pulsars from radio observations~\cite{Antoniadis:2013pzd,Fonseca:2016tux,NANOGrav:2019jur,Romani:2022jhd,Saffer:2024tlb}, joint mass-radius measurements of pulsars from X-ray observations~\cite{Miller:2019cac,Riley:2019yda,Miller:2021qha,Riley:2021pdl}, and tidal deformabilities of NSs in binary systems from gravitational-wave (GW) observations~\cite{LIGOScientific:2017vwq,LIGOScientific:2020aai} have put significant bounds on the pressure-density relation.
-Nevertheless, uncertainties in the high-density regime still persist.
+Nevertheless, despite the variety of available information, from astrophysical observations to nuclear theory and experiments~\cite{Koehn:2024set}, uncertainties in the high-density regime ($\sim10^{14}-10^{15}$ g/cm$^{3}$) still persist.

-In particular, GW observations probe nuclear physics through the measurement of NS tidal deformability.
+GW observations of inspiralling NSs can constrain the EOS through the measurement of the NS tidal deformability.
 This observable quantifies how strongly one star responds to the tidal field of its companion during the early stages of the inspiral, when variations in the tidal field can be treated adiabatically.
 While the individual tidal deformabilities of the stars in GW170817 could not be inferred as precisely as the effective tidal deformability, which is a mass-weighted combination of the two, the existing bounds could still be used to rule out overly stiff EOSs~\cite{LIGOScientific:2018cki}.